We are a global community of people active in over 50 countries.

 A number of talented individuals assist ebbf’s key activities and accompany those of its very diverse membership, active in over 50 nations.

-As you can see from the image below, ebbf enjoys a totally flat organizational structure where the elected Governing Board (see below) and the nominated Advisory Council members provide guidance to the Secretariat and the Operational Team [ADD LINK TO OPERATIONAL TEAM] running day-to-day activities.
-The Secretariat also coordinates the work of seven Task Teams (in green in the image) offering their services in each of their relevant areas of action.
-Each of the nine ebbf key activities is championed by an individual you should contact to start to use or contribute to one of those activities.
+As you can see from the image below, ebbf enjoys a totally flat organizational structure where the elected Governing Board (see below) and the nominated Advisory Council members provide guidance to the Secretariat and the Operational Team running day-to-day activities.
+The Secretariat also coordinates the work of seven Task Teams (in blue in the image) offering their services in each of their relevant areas of action.
+Each of the nine ebbf key tools is championed by an individual you should contact to start to use or contribute to one of those activities.

 The ebbf elected board